Ballet Papier premieres The Nutcracker this Christmas

 Inspired by real dancers from around the world, she has created a unique troupe of paper ballerinas to form the twinkle-toed Ballet Papier Company.
 After an audition process held via social media to decide the roles, the divinely drawn cast have now made their dazzling debut in an enchanting short movie of The Nutcracker.

 Magic is in the air from the moment the curtains open to reveal the first ever paper ballet company in action.
-This splendid film is a must-see showcase of Berenice’s talents and a wonderful keepsake for all involved.
+This splendid film is a must-see showcase of Berenice’s talents and a wonderful keepsake for all the fans involved.

 The Nutcracker is a Christmas favourite and as traditional as mince pies, turkey and all the trimmings.
 It is a ballet about childhood, make-believe and dreams coming true.
 Nothing could be more fitting for this time of year.

 We join the Stahlbaum family on Christmas Eve as Clara, her younger brother Fritz and their parents are preparing to welcome family and friends for a party.
 The guests arrive and the celebrations begin in earnest.
-As everyone exchanges presents, Clara’s godfather – the mysterious magician and toy-maker Dr. Drosselmeyer – enters.
+As everyone exchanges presents, Clara’s godfather – the mysterious magician and toy-maker Dr Drosselmeyer – enters.
 He amazes all of the children with his lifelike toys and gives Clara a very special present: a painted wooden Nutcracker.

 Later that night, Clara creeps downstairs.
 The clock strikes midnight and, all of a sudden, the Christmas tree starts to grow taller and taller.
 The living room is abruptly transformed into a battlefield as a gang of mice, led by the evil Mouse King, threatens to capture Clara.
 As she begins to tremble with fear, an army of toy soldiers miraculously snaps to attention.
 Under the command of the Nutcracker, the soldiers fight to defend her.
 When it looks as if the mice may overpower the Nutcracker, Clara intervenes by throwing her slipper at the evil Mouse King.
 This startles the rodent for just long enough that the Nutcracker is able to defeat him.